 The Company's headquarters are located in San Diego, California where it leases its headquarters facility, which includes office and laboratory space, and it has a trait development facility for editing plants with terms that expire in March 2033 and August 2025, respectively.
 In June 2024, the headquarters facility lease term was extended until March 2033.
 The headquarters facility lease includes one option to extend the lease that the Company is not reasonably certain to exercise at the lease commencement; therefore, the extension term is not recognized in the calculation of the lease liability.
-The Company had one option to extend the trait development facility lease for one year, but will terminate the lease in August 2025.
-As the Company was not reasonably certain to exercise this option at lease commencement, the option was not recognized as part of the associated operating lease ROU asset or lease liability.
+The Company has one option to extend the trait development facility lease for one year.
+As the Company is not reasonably certain to exercise this option at lease commencement, the option was not recognized as part of the associated operating lease ROU asset or lease liability.